VINOD043/springboot-microservices-platform/README.md

 <br>	✅ Done!
 Now you have a user testuser with password testpass in LDAP.
 <br>
 <h2><b>Recommendation (if you're learning)</b></h2>
-<br>	✅ Change the code to use cn={0},ou=people for now, so you can finish the authentication module quickly.
+✅ Change the code to use cn={0},ou=people for now, so you can finish the authentication module quickly.
 <br>	🛠 Later, once you're comfortable, switch back to uid={0},ou=people and use .ldif to create proper users — like you'd do in a real enterprise setup.